 For domestic shipping we offer the following delivery services –

-Standard Delivery (Royal Mail 1st Classed Signed) – which will arrive within in 1 -3 working days.
+Standard Delivery (Royal Mail 1st Class Signed) – which will arrive within in 1 -3 working days.

-Express Delivery (Royal Mail Special Delivery) – This is a next day delivery service, but can take up to 2 days because of Covid restrictions.
+Express Delivery (Royal Mail Special Delivery) – This is a next day delivery service, but can take up to 2 days.

 For international shipping we offer the following delivery service –